Alphabet (GOOGL) Received its Third Buy in a Row

-After RBC Capital and SunTrust Robinson gave Alphabet (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Michael Pachter maintained a Buy rating on Alphabet today and set a price target of $1375.00.
-The company’s shares closed last Tuesday at $1212.16.
+After BMO Capital and Morgan Stanley gave Alphabet (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from SunTrust Robinson.
+Analyst Youssef Squali maintained a Buy rating on Alphabet today and set a price target of $1350.00.
+The company’s shares closed last Tuesday at $1232.59.

-According to TipRanks.com, Pachter is a 1-star analyst with an average return of -1.1% and a 52.0% success rate.
-Pachter covers the Technology sector, focusing on stocks such as Glu Mobile, Facebook, and Logitech.
+According to TipRanks.com, Squali is a top 100 analyst with an average return of 23.7% and a 63.6% success rate.
+Squali covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and Uber Technologies.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Alphabet with a $1513.49 average price target, representing a 21.8% upside.
-In a report issued on April 7, Barclays also maintained a Buy rating on the stock with a $1300.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Alphabet with a $1491.00 average price target, representing a 16.2% upside.
+In a report issued on April 13, Canaccord Genuity also maintained a Buy rating on the stock with a $1550.00 price target.

 See today’s analyst top recommended stocks >>